Top 15 Popular Specflow Interview Questions

 Specflow – as we know, integrates very well with known frameworks like NUnit and MSUnit and can be run easily through the console applications of these testing frameworks given the DLL of the compiled project which has Specflow features and step implementations.

-Hence, in order to achieve Specflow tests running as part of a continuous integration setup, the following is a list of high-level steps that can be followed:
+Hence, to achieve Specflow tests running as part of a continuous integration setup, the following is a list of high-level steps that can be followed:

 #1) Compile the project containing the Specflow feature and step definition to get a compiled DLL.